pattonsgirl/Spring2022-CEG3120/Projects/Project1/README.md

 - Protect files with secret information (in this case, an API key)
 - Deploy a project using basic tools (GitHub & git)
 - Build projects locally, then deploy them to your AWS instance
-- Explore long term solutions to serving content that don't involve leaving your machine on or connected to the terminal 24/7
+- Explore long term solutions to serving content that don't involve being connected to the terminal 24/7

 ## The Story